Offirmo/offirmo-monorepo/stack--2022/0-meta/build-tools/node-typescript-compiler/README.md

 ## See also

-https://www.npmjs.com/package/ntypescript but they have poor doc and don't allow choosing the typescript version (ex. using the unstable "next")
+* https://www.npmjs.com/package/ntypescript but they have poor doc and don't allow choosing the typescript version (ex. using the unstable "next")
+* https://www.npmjs.com/package/@aivenio/tsc-output-parser parsing the output. must be brittle?